It’s all too common to complain about how little time we have to get something done or how we’re not the best at time management.

 And, above all, keep an eye on your most productive time of the day.
-Quick example: If you usually finish one type of task in a single hour in the morning, but it takes you 2 or maybe more hours for the same kind of activity to be done in the evening, you’ll need to redirect your urgent or most important duties towards morning hours.
+Quick example: If you usually finish one type of task in a single hour in the morning, but it takes you two or maybe more hours for the same kind of activity to be done in the evening, redirect your urgent or most important duties towards morning hours.

-But remember that change doesn’t just happen on paper and you’ll likely only see results in time, not overnight.
+But remember that change doesn’t just happen on paper; you’ll likely only see results in time, not overnight.
 Use every minor improvement you see to motivate yourself.
-These baby steps are in fact proven to give us a mental boost and keep pursuing our goals.
+These baby steps are, in fact, proven to give us a mental boost and keep us pursuing our goals.

 Other time management strategies for saving your hours

 Still, there’s not just a single time management technique or tool that will magically turn you into a better time organizer.
-To become more productive in the long run and develop your time management skills, you’ll need to test out multiple apps and methods.
+You’ll need to test out multiple apps and methods to become more productive in the long run and develop your time management skills.

 Choose the right tools and methods

-For personal activities, you can use simple tools like Google Calendar or just your phone.
+You can use simple tools like Google Calendar or your phone for personal activities.
 You can also keep a written planner or pocket calendar.
-For work-related duties, task management software will do the trick as you’ll be able to put all your activities in order and get notified to ensure you don’t miss a deadline.
+For work-related duties, task management software will do the trick, as you’ll be able to put all your activities in order and get notified to ensure you don’t miss a deadline.

 But it’s not all about tools.

-There are a bunch of methods you can test out too in order to put your activities in order.
+There are many productivity methods you can test out too to put your activities in order.
 The Eisenhower Decision Matrix, the Pareto Principle, or creating Master Lists are just a few examples you can read in detail about in our guide to prioritizing tasks.